FatimaaAlzahraa/Iris-Species-Classification/README.md

 ◆ Class: The species of the iris (e.g., setosa, versicolor, virginica).

 ## STEPS:

-●first i read data set
+◆ first i read data set
-● show the columns information (columns names and data types )
+◆ show the columns information (columns names and data types )

 ● see if there's null values in rows
 ● see the describtion and correlation between the features